The Flower Calculus: Introduction

 \AP In recent years, there have been several efforts to replace or complement textual tactic languages with \intro{graphical user interfaces} (\reintro{GUIs}) \cite{ritchie_design_1988,PbP,langbacka-tkwinhol-1995,Chaudhuri2013,edukera,linker_tactical_2017,zhan-design-2019,ayers_graphical_2021}.
 The hope is to make proof assistants more intuitive and accessible to beginners and non-specialists, but also, to some extent, more productive and ergonomic even for experts.

 \AP The initial motivation for this work was to design a proof calculus well-suited to \emph{direct manipulation} in such a graphical setting.
 The idea is that the user should be able to interact directly with the graphical representation of the \kl{proof state}, using a pointing device such as a mouse or fingers on a touch screen.
-In previous work \cite{10.1145/3497775.3503692}, we proposed a way to synthesize complex logical inferences through \emph{drag-and-drop} actions between two items of the current goal, based on the \intro{subformula linking} (\reintro{SFL}) methodology \cite{Chaudhuri2013,DBLP:conf/cade/Chaudhuri21}.
-Since goals are represented as \emph{sequents} $~\Gamma \seq C~$ in most \kl{ITPs}, the items involved were traditional logical formulas, either two hypotheses in $\Gamma$ or one hypothesis and the conclusion $C$.
+In previous work \cite{10.1145/3497775.3503692}, we proposed a way to synthesize complex logical inferences through \emph{drag-and-drop} actions between two formulas of the current goal/sequent, based on the \intro{subformula linking} (\reintro{SFL}) methodology \cite{Chaudhuri2013,DBLP:conf/cade/Chaudhuri21}.

 \subparagraph*{Diagrammatic reasoning}

 \AP In this work, we show that (single-conclusion) sequents and symbolic formulas built from binary connectives and unary quantifiers are not mandatory for representing the \kl{proof state}.
 Other authors have defended the idea of using \emph{diagrams} as a more user-friendly frontend for \kl{ITPs}.
 In particular, Linker et al.\ showed how to integrate tactic-based automation in an \kl{ITP} based on \emph{spider diagrams} \cite{linker_tactical_2017}, which are equivalent in expressive power to classical monadic \intro{first-order logic} (\reintro{FOL}) \cite{howse_spider_2005}.